 The food is amazing and we often buy our fish fresh from the fishermen when they return from their night at sea.

-What is your favorite thing to do on Lombok?
+Elite Havens: What is your favourite thing to do on Lombok?

 The trek to the Rinjani summit is an amazing adventure.
-It usually takes 3 days, with stunning views of the caldeira, the lake, and splendid walks in the fields and jungle.
+It usually takes 3 days, with stunning views of the caldera, the lake, and splendid walks in the fields and jungle.

-Tell us a bit about your Earthquake relief efforts recently.
+Elite Havens: Tell us a bit about your Earthquake relief efforts in 2018.

 He had to drive at night for his own safety as people, in despair, soon turned to pillaging for survival, until the government aid started to kick in a few days later.
 We arranged another truckload of supplies, in particular tents, a week or so after, and we opened a GoFundMe page to collect donations from the friends and relatives who had previously stayed at the villa and who wanted to help, that collected over US$6,000 in two weeks.
 That money was pulled together with more funds and contributed to the building of half a hundred basic wooden houses for the employees of the 3 villas managed by the agent in the Sira area.

 Elite Havens: Have you learned anything new since living in Lombok?